Heideggerian-AI-v5/fois2024/README.md

 [https://deepakjogi.medium.com/how-to-install-pybullet-physics-simulation-in-windows-e1f16baa26f6](https://deepakjogi.medium.com/how-to-install-pybullet-physics-simulation-in-windows-e1f16baa26f6)

+Another package that seems to be a problem sometimes is websockets; this is listed as a dependency in requirements.txt, but there is a good chance you have it.
+There is also a good chance you have an older version, and this will trigger an import error for websockets.sync later on when you will try the runTurtle.py script.
+If this happens, running

+`
+    pip install --upgrade websockets
+`

+should fix it.

 ***Building shared library for contact mask calculation***

 Once all dependencies are installed, you can try building our contact.cpp file into a shared library.
 Assuming the cmake command is available on your system, it is enough to change to the turtle_sim folder of the repository and perform the following sequence of commands: